StarpTech/k8s-gitops/README.md

 ## Deployment

-I use [kapp](https://github.com/k14s/kapp) to deploy the manifests to the kubernetes cluster. `Kapp` ensures that all ressources are properly installed in the right order.
+We use [kapp](https://github.com/k14s/kapp) to deploy the manifests to the kubernetes cluster. `Kapp` ensures that all ressources are properly installed in the right order.
 It provides an enhanced interface to understand what has really changed in your cluster.
 If you want to learn more you should check the [homepage](https://get-kapp.io/).

 ```
 $ kapp app-group deploy -g production-app --directory umbrella-state/ --yes